-- Clear achievable targets allowing all pupils to experience success - · Access to the curriculum through differentiation and identification of individual needs - A variety of teaching styles to meet the needs of different learning styles. - Systematic procedures for formative and summative assessments. - Opportunities for all pupils to become independent in their learning - All children with identified Special Educational Needs are given appropriate help/support to enable them to achieve the stated aims of the school.
-All school personnel, including Governors are responsible for the educational, emotional and social needs of each individual regardless of background or need.
+- Clear, achievable targets allowing all pupils to experience success. - Access to the curriculum through adaption and identification of individual needs. - A variety of teaching styles to meet the needs of different learning styles. - Systematic procedures for formative and summative assessments. - Opportunities for all pupils to become independent in their learning. - Mixture of individual, pair, small group and whole class teaching opportunities. - Support from Class Teachers, LSAs and Keyworkers. - Resources such as wobble cushions, weighted lap cushions and blankets and sensory tool boxes are provided for those children who may need extra support. - Sensory breaks and exercise programmes throughout the day. - Overlays, pencil grips, adapted scissors are available in the classrooms. - Small intervention groups to help with social, physical and language skills are provided - All children with identified Special Educational Needs are given appropriate help/support to enable them to achieve the stated aims of the school. - Adapted equipment, ramps and toilets in parts of the school. - Use of ICT resources where relevant. - Health Care Plans and Personal Care Plans - Carefully planned transitions between classes and schools. - Visual aids and supports.